Greece Moments Greece Moments

 Kylindra Cemetery

 If you are looking for an original souvenir from Astypalea, you will definitely find what you are looking for in Chora.
-From the windmills to the beginning of the Kastro district, some nice shops have settled.
-We recommend the Katsika Boutique (clothes with goat motifs) by the designer Maria and the great souvenir shop Riza Astypalaia the friendly owner Kali.
+From the windmills to the beginning of the Kastro district, some lovely shops have opened up.
+We recommend the Katsika Boutique (clothes with goat motifs) by designer Maria and the great souvenir shop Riza Astypalaia by the friendly owner Kali.

 Riza Astypalaia Shopping Tipps